py1sl/scarf_tools/README.md

 # scarf_tools

-# All tools are work in progress - may not be working at any given point - use at own risk
+# All tools are out of date for current scarf que system and will not work

 tools for using with the scarf machine at RAL